 As a nomad, renting a furnished apartment is a must.
 And Airbnb is the most comprehensive listing and booking site for short to medium term apartment rentals in the world.
 Prices tend to be a little higher than what you could find in the local rental market due to their service fees and target market.
 But not having to learn the ins and outs of the rental market in a city where you’ll only stay for a month or three is totally worth it in most cases.

 You can also get heavily discounted prices by booking monthly or sometimes even weekly.
 And it also doesn’t hurt to negotiate a bit on the price, especially if you are staying for a while.
-If you don’t yet have an account, you can get $40 in travel credit by signing up via my referral link.

 (Written from a hammock on the rooftop terrace of my Airbnb rental in Medelliín.)